richefleuriord/Ds_Twitter_Sentiment_Analysis/README.md

 ---

 ## 🔍 Overview
-This project analyzes Twitter sentiment toward Apple and Google products using Natural Language Processing (NLP) techniques.
-The main objective is to develop machine learning models capable of classifying tweets as **positive**, **negative**, or **neutral** based on their content, helping stakeholders understand public perception surrounding these two technology giants.
+This project focuses on analyzing public sentiment toward Apple and Google products by leveraging Natural Language Processing (NLP) techniques.
+The primary objective is to develop a robust model capable of classifying tweets as positive, negative, or neutral based on their textual content.
+By doing so, the project aims to provide insights into consumer perceptions and opinions, offering a deeper understanding of public sentiment toward these leading technology companies.

 ---